 compid field to their own MAV_COMP_ID_ODID_TXRX_n ID to make it possible to distinguish this data from the drone ID data of the UA itself.
 Also the

-At least two possible consumers of drone ID data from sourrounding aircrafts are possible.
+At least two possible consumers of drone ID data from surrounding aircrafts are possible:

-- A Detect And Avoid (DAA) system will track the current and estimated future positions of the other UAs and take that into account when setting the fligt path of the UA itself.
+- A Detect And Avoid (DAA) system that tracks the current and estimated future positions of other UAs and takes that into account when setting the flight path of the UA itself.

-- A Remote ID Display (RID) application will visually show the sourrounding UA's locations (and possibly past and estimated future flight paths) to the operator of the UA, in order for him/her to utilize this information when controlling the UA.
+- A Remote ID Display (RID) application that visually shows the surrounding UA's locations (and possibly past and estimated future flight paths) to the operator of the UA, in order for him/her to utilize this information when controlling the UA.

-See below on how to combine data from other UAs.
+See below on how to combine remote ID data from other UAs.

-The MAVLink HEARTBEAT message also serves as the way for receiver components to identify the
+The MAVLink HEARTBEAT message serves as the way for receiver components to identify the

-Since three different methods of broadcasting/publishing drone ID data have been defined, it is quite possible and desirable for a UAS to support more than just a single type.
+Since three different technologies for broadcasting/publishing drone ID data have been defined (Bluetooth, Wi-Fi and internet), it is quite possible for a UAS to support more than just a single type.

-For UASs that desire to listen to other UA's information, it is therefore desirable to include receivers for all three methods, in order to maximize the possibility of detecting all other sourrounding UA.
+For UASs that desire to listen to other UA's information, it would be desirable to include receivers for all three methods, in order to maximize the possibility of detecting all other surrounding UAs.

-For Drone ID data that is received from other UAs, the data message itself does not always identify exactly which UA the data originated from.
+For Drone ID data that is received from other UAs, the data of the message itself does not always identify exactly which UA the data originated from.
 E.g. for data received via Bluetooth Legacy Advertising (Bluetooth 4.x), many of the received messages will not contain the unique serial number/ID of the UA that transmitted the data, due to the severe size limitation imposed by Legacy Advertising where only one 25 byte message can be transmitted in one radio burst.
 The MAC address of the Bluetooth transmitter is the only way to associate these messages to the same UA.
-For Bluetooth 5.x and WiFi, it is possible that the same can happen, although this is less likely since message packs are supposed to be used.
+For Bluetooth 5.x and Wi-Fi, it is possible that the same can happen in certain specific situations (e.g. sending large amount of authentication data), although for the majority of normal usage this is unlikely since the use of message packs is mandated.
 For data received via internet, the data packet will always contain the unique serial number/ID of the originating UA but no associated MAC address.

-In order to allow e.g. a DAA component to sort and identify which UA each data message has originated from, the receiver components must add either the MAC address or the ID number associated with the UA that originated the data message to the MAVLink message, before sending it on the internal UAS MAVLink network.
+In order to allow e.g. a DAA component to sort and identify which UA each data message has originated from, the receiver components must add, to the MAVLink message, either the MAC address or the ID number associated with the UA that originated the data message, before sending it on the internal UAS MAVLink network.
 This information must be added in the

 id_or_mac field of each MAVLink message.